 Review the information

-Review the information packet in great depth with the parents and ensure that they have a complete comprehension of all of the information it contains.
-For example, you may want to clarify when and how payments should be made, the range of hours you are available, what happens if a child is unwell, and whether or not you have any pre-planned holidays or vacations that would prevent you from being able to provide daycare services.
+Discuss the information packet in great depth with the parents and ensure that they have a complete comprehension of all of the material it provides.
+You may wish to define, for instance, when and how payments should be paid, the range of hours you are available, what happens if a child is unwell, and whether or not you have any pre-planned holidays or vacations that might prevent you from providing daycare services.

 Ask the parents

-You should first enquire as to whether or not the parents have any questions for you, and if so, proceed to answer them to the best of your knowledge.
-Then, conclude your interview by confirming whether or not the parents are interested in hiring you as their home daycare provider and explain to them the steps that are needed to initiate the process, such as completing your forms, signing your contract and how much notice is required before the start date.
+You should first enquire as to whether or not the parents have any questions for you, and if they do, you should proceed to answer their queries to the best of your ability.
+The next step is to confirm whether or not the parents are interested in hiring you as their home daycare provider, and then explain to them the steps that are needed to initiate the process, such as completing your forms, signing your contract, and how much notice is required before the start date.
 Then, you can conclude your interview by thanking the parents for their time and informing them of the steps that are required to begin the process.

 Thank the parents